Performance considerations#

 metrics.update(loss=loss)

-_, state = nnx.split((model, optimizer, metrics))
+state = nnx.state((model, optimizer, metrics))

-# return new state
+return loss, state

 for _ in range(10):